bioinformatics-core-shared-training/nextflow_september_2021/part_2.md

 For the first part of the exercise, we’ll run FASTQ as they are through the align, sort, mark duplicates and calculate metrics steps.

 Before you start, make a copy of the `start.nf` file as `simple.nf`.
-The command to launch the pipeline is:
+You'll be editing `simple.nf`.
 To run Nextflow with your pipeline at each step, the command is:

 ```
 nextflow run <path to pipeline>/simple.nf